alu-rwa-dsa/summative-project-2022-summative_project_group_40/README.md

 - Click the file named `sudoklver.exe `.
 - You would see a `download` option, click on it and the application would start downloading
 - You can then open the application from wherever it is stored after downloading
-- There might be some antivirus blocking ingnore this as the file is safe :wink:
+- There might be some antivirus blocking ignore this as the file is safe :wink:

 ### Running Locally on the local Machine
 If you wish to run the program and test it locally, on your machine to see the files details and other things there are a few things that need to be done to get it up and running. **If the instructions are not followed to the latter, it will not run**